Hercules (1997 film): Writing

-With Hercules in production, Clements and Musker conducted research and wrote extensive notes for the film.
-On excerpts detailed in November 1993, the similarities between their outlines included the naïve title character caught between two worlds, a Danny DeVito-type sidekick, a world-wise heroine, and a powerful villain in a battle of idealism versus cynicism.
-The directors also sought inspiration from classic screwball comedy films directed by Preston Sturges and Frank Capra with "Hercules as the young Jimmy Stewart in Mr. Smith Goes to Washington," Musker explained, and "Meg is modeled on Barbara Stanwyck, especially the characters she played in The Lady Eve and Meet John Doe."
+With Hercules as their new project, Clements and Musker conducted research and wrote extensive notes for the film.
+On excerpts detailed in November 1993, their story outlines shared similarities such as the naïve title character caught between two worlds, a Danny DeVito-type sidekick, a world-wise heroine, and a powerful villain in a battle of idealism versus cynicism.
+The directors were also inspired by screwball comedy films directed by Preston Sturges and Frank Capra with "Hercules as the young Jimmy Stewart in Mr. Smith Goes to Washington," Musker explained, and "Meg is modeled on Barbara Stanwyck, especially the characters she played in The Lady Eve and Meet John Doe."

-While preparing the script, Clements and Musker consulted the works of Thomas Bullfinch, Edith Hamilton, Robert Graves, and other interpreters of Greek mythology until they reached the conclusion to not portray the traditional story of Hercules.
-Because Zeus sired Hercules outside of his marriage with Hera, Clements remarked "that illegitimacy would be difficult subject matter for a Disney movie.
+Before they wrote a script, Clements and Musker consulted the works of Thomas Bullfinch, Edith Hamilton, Robert Graves, and other interpreters of Greek mythology until they reached the conclusion to not portray the traditional story of Hercules.
+According to the myths, Zeus lusted after Alcmene, a mortal woman who was married to Amphitryon.
+Zeus disguised himself as Amphitryon and raped Alcmene, who later gave birth to Hercules.
+Zeus's wife Hera learned about his adulterous affair, and therefore tormented Hercules for the rest of his life.
+Clements remarked "that illegitimacy would be difficult subject matter for a Disney movie.
 So [he and Musker] thought of different ways he could be half-man and half-god.
 [They] moved more toward making Hades the villain instead of Hera.
 The Underworld seemed like such a fascinating, dark image; the contrast with Olympus seemed to have all kinds of visual possibilities."

-Additionally during their research, the directors were inspired by the correlation of the popularity of Hercules in comparison to that of sport athletes and celebrities in the contemporary era, with both stating Hercules was the Michael Jordan of his era.
+Furthermore into their research, Clements and Musker felt Hercules's popularity in the ancient Greek world was analogous to the celebrity fandom of sport athletes and actors in the 20th century.
+Musker stated, "He was a populist hero in the ancient world.
+When we researched him at the British Museum, for example, Hercules's face was on a huge number of vases.
+He seems to have been the hero that people loved because he had a touch of innocence, and he persevered as an athlete-hero when all the odds were stacked against him."

-After multiple meetings and story conferences, Clements and Musker wrote several story treatments before proceeding to their first script draft.
+After multiple meetings and story conferences, Clements and Musker wrote several story treatments before they wrote their first draft of the script.
 Comedy writers Donald McEnery and Bob Shaw were recruited by creative executive Jane Healey to work on Hercules.
-Meanwhile, their draft was concurrently rewritten by Irene Mecchi, which altogether brought additional humor and definition to the script.
+Meanwhile, screenwriter Irene Mecchi made revisions to the script, which altogether simplifed the script and brought additional humor.
+Gerald Scarfe, the film's production designer, stated it took nine months to write the script.